totara/totara-docker-dev/README.md

 ```

 ##### /etc/hosts
-Make sure you have all the hosts needed in your /etc/hosts file to be able to access them via the browser.
+Make sure you have all the hosts in your /etc/hosts file to be able to access them via the browser.

 __Example:__
 ```bash